Is Turmeric Kojic Acid Soap Suitable for Oily, Dry, or Combination Skin?

 Many people with oily skin avoid moisturizer, thinking it will make them oilier.

-The opposite happens—dehydrated skin overproduces oil.
+The opposite happens—dry skin overproduces oil to make up for it.
 Always use a lightweight, oil-free moisturizer.

 Dry Skin Mistake: Using Too Often